Timeless Escapes to Feel Like an Aristocrat for a Weekend

 The Gothic mansion of De Vere Tortworth Court is surrounded by tranquil parkland on the edge of the Cotswolds.
 This Grade II* Listed building has one of Britain's finest arboretums and includes 300 rare and protected trees across 30 acres, perfect for leisurely, aristocratic morning strolls.
 The mansion was built between 1848 and 1853 for the Ducie family and during World War II it was used as a naval training base.
 If you want to enjoy the British summer in all its glory, take your afternoon tea on the terrace or if the weather doesn't permit it, savor some scrumptious bites served under the property’s impressive 60-foot high atrium.

-Built in 1913, Rantalinna Boutique Hotel sits on top of a hill on the shores of Lake Saimaa and is the former residence of the Tsar of Russia.
+Built in 1913, Rantalinna Boutique Hotel sits on top of a hill on the shores of Lake Saimaa and is the former residence of a member of the Romanov family.
 Today this historic castle has retained much of its opulence and original décor, offering you the opportunity to relive the glorious days of this majestic building’s imperial past.
 Whether enjoying a leisurely breakfast in the formal dining room or taking advantage of the long Finnish summer days with a late dinner on the lawn, fresh air and outdoor activities are the name of the game at this rural royal retreat.

 *Research commissioned by Booking.com and independently conducted among a sample of 21,500 respondents, across 29 different markets (including 1,000 respondents from Australia, Brazil, China, Columbia, France, Germany, India, Indonesia, Italy, South Korea, Spain, the US, the UK, Russia, and 500 respondents from Argentina, Belgium, Canada, Croatia, Denmark, Hong Kong, Israel, Japan, Mexico, the Netherlands, New Zealand, Singapore, Sweden, Taiwan, and Thailand).
 In order to participate in this survey, respondents had to be 18 years of age or older, had to have travelled at least once in 2018, be planning at least one trip for 2019 and be either the primary decision maker or involved in the decision making of their travel.
 The survey was taken online and took place in August 2018.